-1. Compliance with student handbook policies is expected during class.
+- 1. Compliance with student handbook policies is expected during class.
 The classroom is to be a professional environment.
-That means your attention is expected to be on course related material, and you are expected to positively contribute to the class.
-I reserve the right to ask you to leave class should your attention be elsewhere (sleeping, surfing the internet, working on assignments for another class, etc.).

-2. Late Policy:

-- Weekly HW/progress reports are penalized at 25% per calendar day late (automatically in Canvas). - Written assignments/projects are penalized at 25% off if turned in with 3 calendar days of the due date, and are a 0 after that.
+That means you are to come to class prepared for the day's discussion, your attention is expected to be on course related material, and you are expected to positively contribute to the class. - 2.
+Late Policy: - Weekly HW/progress reports are penalized at 25% per calendar day late (automatically in Canvas). - Written assignments/projects are penalized at 25% off if turned in with 3 calendar days of the due date, and are a 0 after that.
 Oral presentations are a 0 if not presented on the day assigned. - In-class tests must be taken by the date given in class unless there is incapacitating illness (see attendance policy below). - Work may always be completed early (contact your professor if you wish to take a test early).